roblaing/erlang-webapp-howto/unit5/README.md

 <h3>Inserting data into the cache</h3>

 I'm calling <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/apps/unit5/src/webutil.erl">
 webutil:get_json()</a> near the end of my start/2 file as a hack here.
-In a proper system it would be separate application run every half-an-hour or so to keep the weather report on my site up to date.
+At this stage I haven't yet explored ways of getting the application to re-run it every hour or whevener to update the cache.

 That the above data is in a proplist is handy since {Key, Value} tuples are what ETS data is stored as.
 The <a href="https://erlang.org/doc/man/ets.html#insert-2">ets:insert(Tab, {Key, Value}) -> true</a>